 What could be better than having homemade soup with freshly baked bread on a freezing cold day?!

 Bake something and warm yourself up with sweet or savory goods.

 The only chef that I get recipes from these days is Akis Petretzikis, not only is he easy on the eyes ladies, but his recipes are so easy and delicious to make. his website allows you to create your own recipe book and you can store your faves in there.

 I use this all of the time for ideas, for everything, cakes, crepes, soups, mains, and bread.

 If it’s too cold to meet up then video chat from the comfort of your own sofa.

 It’s super easy to video call anyone, anywhere which means you don’t have to step outside into the cold if you don’t want to or can’t.

-Just get cosy, with the heating on, a hot chocolate and call up your besties, mom/dad or grandma and chat for hours.
+Just get cozy, with the heating on, have a hot chocolate and call up your besties, mom/dad, or grandma and chat for hours.

 I hope you have enjoyed the tips and are keeping yourself warm in the cold weather.

 If you have any other tips please let me know in the comments below.